On your mark…

 Watch for signs marking the final mile of the course!
 Special Home-Stretch Marathoner and Home-Stretch Half Marathoner Awards will be presented to the male and female marathoner, and the male and female half marathoner, who cover the Home-Stretch Mile in the fastest time.

-Course Finish Time
+Course Closing Time

 The course will be fully supported until 1:30 PM.
 The Finish Line will be fully supported until 2:30 PM.